dkvz/minimalist-poc/README.md

 # TODO
 - [ ] For the collapsable sections in the menu, add all the aria stuff related to collapsable
+- [ ] Each case study should have a link to the next one
 - [ ] Try main title in Italic when trying out fonts
 - [ ] Change the email for the social thiny thing